Victor Ninov: Impact on the scientific community

 The findings shocked the scientific community as Ninov had been a highly respected physicist.
 In fact, Albert Ghiorso, a physicist who co-discovered 12 elements and a close collaborator of Glenn Seaborg, once called Ninov "a younger version of himself".
 It was also troubling that so many co-authors of the LBNL's 1999 paper had been unaware that their discoveries were false.
 The affair resulted in stricter guidelines for coauthors, clarifying their roles and duties and requiring them to vouch for their contributions to published work.

 The American Physical Society called for increased ethical training and oversight at research institutions and sponsored educational efforts to make the scientific community more resilient to scientific fraud.
 Reports on the Ninov affair were released around the same time as the final report on the Schön affair, another major incident of data falsification in physics, and this amplified its impact.

 Personal life

-Ninov is retired from physics.[citation needed] For a time, he worked as a professor of physics at the University of the Pacific, but it is said that he now holds an engineering job in California [citation needed], where he currently lives.[citation needed] His wife, Caroline Cox, a former history professor at University of the Pacific, died in 2014 of cancer.
+His wife, Caroline Cox, a former history professor at University of the Pacific, died in 2014 of cancer.
 They were married for 23 years.
 Ninov had helped her finish her book, Boy Soldiers of the American Revolution, and it was published posthumously.
 He pilots a four-seat plane, an Aero Commander.